cascadiaquakes/cvm-tools-book/usage/cvm_slicer.md

-# Using cvm_slicer
+# cvm_slicer

 The `cvm_slicer` tool allows for interactive extraction and plotting of data from a CVM netCDF file.
-This tutorial will guide you through using `cvm_slicer` on the `Cascadia-ANT+RF-Delph2018` model we created with `cvm_writer`.
+This tutorial guides you through using `cvm_slicer` on the `Cascadia-ANT+RF-Delph2018` model we created with `cvm_writer`.

 ## Prerequisites

 A CVM model file in netCDF format.
-If you do not have the netCDF file or want a different file, create it using the [cvm_writer tool](usage/cvm_writer.html) or download a CVM file from [Google Drive](https://drive.google.com/drive/folders/1JTN0GAf25IIFBqkTMmZCTL50VnTjiiFd?usp=sharing).
+If you do not have the netCDF file or want a different file, create it using the **cvm_writer** or download a CVM file from [Google Drive](https://drive.google.com/drive/folders/1JTN0GAf25IIFBqkTMmZCTL50VnTjiiFd?usp=sharing).

 ## Features